Thames Water's ambitious plan to create 1,000 new jobs

 - adapted to coronavirus restrictions by introducing virtual assessment centres into its 2020 graduate recruitment scheme, resulting in higher numbers of female and BAME graduates.

 Thames Water’s commitment to building a diverse workforce means it has signed the Race at Work Charter, was the first water company to be awarded Disability Confident Leader status, is a Stonewall Diversity Champion and has been accredited by Carers UK as a Carer Confident workplace.

 Thames Water is also is also an Armed Forces Covenant Silver Award holder and a member of Women in Science and Engineering, and Women in Utilities, which encourages more women into frontline roles.

-Visit Thames Water's careers page for more information about job opportunities at Thames Water.
+Visit Thames Water's careers website for more information about job opportunities at Thames Water.